DSharpPlus/DSharpPlus/docs/articles/interactivity.md

 Using the procedures in the first bot article, install a NuGet package called `DSharpPlus.Interactivity`.

-Now you need to enabled Interactivity module on your DiscordClient.
+Now you need to enable Interactivity module on your DiscordClient.
 Add a new field to your bot's `Program` class:
 `static InteractivityModule interactivity;`

 Visual Studio will complain, you also need to add `using DSharpPlus.Interactivity;` to your usings in both the command module